Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 05.26.30 UTC
+- WIB: Minggu, 1 Desember 2024 06.24.00 UTC
-- WITA: Minggu, 1 Desember 2024 06.26.30 UTC
+- WITA: Minggu, 1 Desember 2024 07.24.00 UTC
-- WIT: Minggu, 1 Desember 2024 07.26.30 UTC
+- WIT: Minggu, 1 Desember 2024 08.24.00 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational